 School of Public Health

-School of Public Health Faculty Receive 2026 CoRS Award
+School of Public Health Announces 2026 CoRS Research Award Recipients

 Sunday, 01 March 2026

-The University of Memphis School of Public Health is proud to announce that three faculty members have been selected as recipients of the 2026 CoRS (Community of Research Scholars) awards.
-These competitive awards support innovative research that advances science, strengthens community impact, and builds future external funding opportunities.
+The University of Memphis School of Public Health (SPH) is pleased to announce the recipients of the 2026 Communities of Research Scholars (CoRS) Awards.
+These awards support innovative pilot projects that strengthen interdisciplinary research, address pressing public health challenges and position investigators for future external funding.

 Developing the Infrastructure for Research on Cancer Therapy-Related Cardiotoxicity in Shelby County